coconutgrace/iot-board/README.md

     npm run dev

  [Webpack](https://webpack.github.io/) is the used build tool to transpile and bundle all sources.
-The Dev Server is part of Webpack and allows to run the application with live-reload.
+The development WebServer is part of Webpack and allows to run the application with live-reload locally.

 4) Open your browser at: